pottendo/pottendo-SK64-network/README_network.md

 	- Load screen content to C64 via HTTP or HTTPS via a simple binary protocol from a web application called "SKTP server".
 	- Trigger download and launch of remote binary files like PRG, D64, SID, CRT, etc.
 	- Example apps:
        		- Browse and download stuff from CSDb via webservice provided by CSDb.
    		- Access to RSS-Feeds.
+   		- Join a simple text chat to chat with other SKTP users.
 * Changes to the Sidekick64 menu
 	- Added network menu page entry to main menu (open with key @, also allow access to with subpages "SKTP browser" and System information
 	- Added SKTP browser: ....
 Control screen content and user key presses remotely via "SKTP server" (HTTP server with web application).
 Ability to download, launch and save files fetched via HTTP(S): PRG, SID, CRT, D64